UniMath/agda-unimath/src/synthetic-category-theory/pullbacks-synthetic-categories.lagda.md

 open pullback-Synthetic-Category-Theory public
 ```

-## The left and right projection maps with domain the apex of the pullback cone.
+## The left and right projection maps with domain the apex of the pullback cone

 ```agda
 module _